SkillsFundingAgency/dfc-app-careerpath/README.md

 ## Getting Started

-This is a self-contained Visual Studio 2019 solution containing a number of projects (web application, service and repository layes, with associated unit test and integration test projects).
+This is a self-contained Visual Studio 2019 solution containing a number of projects (web application, service and repository layers, with associated unit test and integration test projects).

 ### Installing